Dani Fernández (footballer, born 1983): Feyenoord

 On 10 June 2009, Fernández followed former manager Been to Feyenoord, where he got assigned number 21.
 On 23 September in the away game against Willem II, he got seriously injured to his left knee.
 He would not return to the pitch for the 2009/2010 season.

 At the start of the 2010/2011 season Fernández joined the preparation squad, but on 16 August he got another serious injury, this time to his right knee, which would mean the end of his season again.

 In the second game of the 2011/2012 season, Fernández returned to the match squad of Feyenoord, but he would not play any more games.
 Feyenoord announced they would not extend his contract on 14 March 2012.

 K.R.C.
 Genk

 On 26 July 2012, Fernández signed a contract for 1 year with an option to extend with K.R.C.
 Genk.
 Genk reached the third place in the league the previous year and would go to play European that year.
 The right winger got number 21 again.
 He also found his old manager Mario Been at Genk.
 He made his first official goal for Genk against FC Luzern in the UEFA Europa League.

-OFI Crete F.C.
+OFI

 After his contract with Genk ended in the summer of 2013, he was clubless for a year.
-In juli of 2014 he signed a 2-year contract with OFI Crete F.C.
-On 4 February 2015 he had this contract cancelled.
+In juli of 2014 he signed a 2-year contract with OFI On 4 February 2015 he had this contract cancelled.